stemid/search_files.ps1/README.md

 # Disclaimer

 [Get-AlphaFSChildItem.ps1](https://gallery.technet.microsoft.com/Get-AlphaFSChildItems-ff95f60f) is a product of some kind soul at TechNet.
 That function made it much easier for me to use AlphaFS since they had already figured out their API.
+As I write this it is licensed under the [MIT license](https://opensource.org/licenses/MIT).